mseparov/VolcanoActivityMonitor/README.md

 Using Java SpringBoot for the backend.
 Decided to use the java.net.http.HttpRequest libarary instead of RestTemplate because of MimeType issue.
 Using regex for parsing for simplicity
+Made the PostgresManager a singleton because I want only one instance of the connection to the database
 # Devops
 Using PostgreSQL as the Database.